AlexRFarnes/expense-tracker/README.md

 ## General info

 The app is the capstone project of the bootcamp to put all the knowledge we acquire through it into a practical project.
 My project is an expense tracker for keeping track of expenses by categories.
 The app allows to create categories, edit them and delete them.
 Each category consists of a title and a description.
 Also, each category displays the total amount of expenses.
 Inside each category, all the expenses for that category are displayed grouped by month.
 As with categories, expenses can be created, edited and deleted.
+The app was styled with Styled Components and has a minimalist design.

 ## Screenshots